Mad River Local School District

 The excellent Mad Board of Education has earned the respect of this community.
 Board members work closely with the administrative team and all school employees to provide the absolute best education and activities for our students.

 Our parents are involved.
-Our schools value family participation and deeply appreciate the large numbers of parent and community volunteers who provide ways and means to expand the educational experience of every young person in the Mad River Local School District.
+Our schools value family participation and deeply appreciate the large numbers of parents and community volunteers who provide ways and means to expand the educational experience of every young person in the Mad River Local School District.

 Frequently Asked Questions